DillM94/Strava/README.md

 # Strava
 Data analysis from my own strava data.
+Don't have the money for premium so I'll create the graphs myself.